 The negotiation stage of influencer partnerships is often the last hurdle to jump before you can officially launch your campaign.
 Like any other business partnership, a signed agreement will help both the creator and the brand to feel reassured that expectations will be met.
 Every campaign will be different, but it’s useful for you to create an influencer agreement template that your brand can reuse and adapt time and again.

 While it might seem like an unnecessary formality, having a written influencer agreement will help you build strong partnerships in the long run.
-In this article we’ll explore common questions about setting out an influencer agreement and offer practical tips to help you draw up your own.
+In this article, we’ll explore common questions about setting out an influencer agreement template and offer practical tips to help you draw up your own.

 What is an influencer agreement?

 An influencer agreement or contract is a helpful document for navigating professional partnerships.
 It is usually a written agreement that is signed by both parties, the brand or agency that represents them, and the influencer, as a way to guarantee their commitment to fulfilling every aspect of the partnership.
 Typically influencer contracts serve to guarantee standards of quality throughout a campaign, such as:

 - The protection of brand image